Exterior photo through trees and shrubbery of a waterfall at sunset.

-Black and white photo of an elephant's face
+Black and white photo of a close up of an elephant's face

 Meet photographer Landon Shackelford, a freshman Media Arts and Design major, Journalism concentration at JMU.
 He is excited to display an original series of photographs.
 Welcome to “Endangered” in Warren’s Second Floor Lounge.